 - $1000 agent bonus is under agreement by “X” date.

-- $1000 agent bonus if full price offer.
+- $1000 agent bonus if you bring a full-price offer.

-Hmmm if I get the seller (who I do not represent) the terms they want from my buyers (who I do represent) I get a nice bonus.
+Hmmm, if I get the seller (who I do not represent) the terms they want from my buyers (who I do represent), I get a nice bonus.
 This works well if you have no integrity!!

-Going back to the days before buyers agency existed there was no issue with getting a bonus to sell a particular home because every Realtor represented the seller.
+Going back to the days before buyers’ agency existed, there was no issue with getting a bonus to sell a particular home because every Realtor represented the seller.
 As a seller giving those extra dollars made sense.

-This discussion avoids the problems outlined above and allows the Realtor to be paid fairly.
-If a client knows going in that the Realtor is going to make X percentage of the sale price and they would have to make up the difference if the seller is only offering Y, everyone is on a level playing field right from the get go.
-This should also head off any potential for shenanigans going on behind your back.
+This discussion avoids the abovementioned problems and allows the Realtor to be paid fairly.
+If a client knows going in that the Realtor is going to make X percentage of the sale price and they would have to make up the difference if the seller is only offering Y, everyone is on a level playing field right from the get-go.

-It always makes sense to check on a Realtors credentials and track record before committing to use their services.
+It always makes sense to check on a realtor’s credentials and track record before committing to use their services.

-Thinking of selling your home?
-I have a passion for Real Estate and love to share my marketing expertise!
+Are you thinking of selling your home?
+I am passionate about real estate and love sharing my marketing expertise!